-Building on the success of ‘Living Well’ in Cornwall and the Isles of Scilly, this project will deliver 12 pilots to test and evaluate innovative ways of working with older people and those with mental ill-health, Learning difficulties or disability, autism and diabetes to re-engage them in training and employment.
+Building on the success of ‘Living Well’ in Cornwall and the Isles of Scilly, ‘Living Well to Work’ is a £1.2m European Social Fund project to test and evaluate innovative ways of working with older people and those with mental ill-health, learning difficulties or disability, autism and diabetes to help them into training, job search and employment.

-- that the voluntary, community and social enterprise (VCSE) sector has a major part to play in the design and delivery of key strategic objectives across a range of areas from health and social care to employment.
+The Living Well approach revealed that a place-based, people-centred approach delivers better outcomes for individuals and cost-savings to health and social care services.
+It also highlighted that the voluntary, community and social enterprise (VCSE) sector has a major part to play in the design and delivery of services across a range of areas from health and social care to employment.

-The partnership is led by Cornwall and the Isles of Scilly Learning Partnership and includes:
+The partnership is led by The Learning Partnership for Cornwall and the Isles of Scilly and includes:

 - Cascade Theatre Company